skybert/skybert-net/src/linux/lxd.md

 category: linux
 tags: linux, containers, lxd

+> The more use I LXD the less I understand why we're all using
+> Docker.
+Why oh why?
+>
+> —skybert, 2019-11-13

 ## Exposing lxd container ports on host

 You can either used bridged networking or use default NAT networking